EL-MASTOR/bufferlist.nvim/README.md

   },
 },
 ```
-Now you can press `vs5` to show the buffer at line 5 in a new window.
+Now you can press `vs5` to show the buffer at line 5 in a new vertical split window.
 And press `h3` to print a useless message.

 >❗️📑📒 **_Note:_** _All of these keymaps are local to the BufferList.
 Everything will all be removed when you close the BufferList window.